AdGuard vs. Adblock Plus 2025: One Blocks More Than Just Ads

 • Open-source software allows for custom filtering and community-based support

-AdGuard and Adblock Plus both allow you to clean up your online experience while also providing protection against malicious ads.
-But overall, AdGuard performed better during our vigorous testing, giving it the overall win in our books.
+AdGuard and Adblock Plus are both high performing ad blockers, allowing you to clean up your online experience while also providing protection against malicious ads.
+But overall, AdGuard gives you the same performance for a lower price tag, giving it the overall win in our books.

 We love AdGuard’s evergreen plan, which lets you pay once and use it forever.
 That means you'll have access to advanced security features for Windows, like parental controls.
 We also love the prebuilt block lists Adblock Plus provides, which help you filter as much or as little as you want.
 Adblock Plus is an easy-to-use, set-and-forget ad blocker.